jdblischak/repdoc/README.md

 site: repdoc::repdoc_site
 ```

-## Example 3: An R Markdown website with a different knit direcotry
+## Example 3: An R Markdown website with a different knit directory

-The analysis in `ex2-website-subir` demonstrates how repdoc can additionally be
+The analysis in `ex3-website-subir` demonstrates how repdoc can additionally be
 used to set `knit_root_dir` across the R Markdown files.
 This facilitates
 organizing the R Markdown files into a subdirectory but still executing them
 from the root of the project.
 Furthermore, it uses `_repdoc.yml` to share repdoc